Netherlands Film Academy

 The Netherlands Film Academy (Nederlandse Filmacademie) (NFA) was founded in 1958.

 The academy is the only recognised institute in the Netherlands that offers training to prepare for the work in the various crew disciplines.
 Specialisation is possible in fiction directing, documentary directing, screenwriting, editing, producing, sounddesign, cinematography, production design, and interactive multimedia/visual effects.

-The Netherlands Film Academy is situated at Markenplein 1.
+The Netherlands Film Academy is situated at Markenplein 1 in Amsterdam.
 It is a division of the Amsterdam University of the Arts.